-Examples which explores the use of structures, union and other user defined variables b) Write a C program to count the number of characters and number of lines in a file.
+Examples which explores the use of structures, union and other user defined variables

-c) Write a C Program to merge two files into a third file.
+- a) Write a C program which copies one file to another. - b) Write a C program to count the number of characters and number of lines in a file. - c) Write a C Program to merge two files into a third file.
 The names of the files must be entered using command line arguments.

-1. Reema Thareja, "Programming in C', Oxford.

-2. Dennis Richie and Brian Kernighan, "The C programming Language", 2nd ed.
+- 1. Reema Thareja, "Programming in C', Oxford. - 2.
+Dennis Richie and Brian Kernighan, "The C programming Language", 2nd ed.